 Tenant and leaseholder involvement

-We are committed to working with our tenants to make sure our services are the best for you.
+At South Cambridgeshire District Council, we are committed to working with our tenants to make sure our services are the best for you.

 If you are a tenant or leaseholder you can get involved to help shape the service you receive from us.